ricrogz/rdkit/Docs/Book/RDKit_Book.rst

 Mol/SDF Support and Extensions
 ==============================

-The RDKit covers an extensive subset of the features in the V2000 and V3000 CTAB specfication.
+The RDKit covers an extensive subset of the features in the V2000 and V3000 CTAB specification.
 This subset should be better documented.

 Here are the non-element atom queries that are supported:
   - A: any heavy atom
   - Q: any non-carbon heavy atom
-  - \*: unspecfied (interpreted as any atom)
+  - \*: unspecified (interpreted as any atom)
   - L: (V2000): atom list
   - AH: (ChemAxon Extension) any atom
   - QH: (ChemAxon Extension) any non-carbon atom